AshKyd/briscycle/site/brisbane-city/east-brisbane-bikeway/index.md

 ## Construction status

-{% image "./site/brisbane-city/east-brisbane-bikeway/kp-story-bridge-tunnel.jpg", "A tunnel and bikeway connection under construction underneath the Story Bridge", "alignright", "A tunnel will connect to the Kangaroo Point Green Bridge (Jan 2024)" "alignright" %}
+{% image "./site/brisbane-city/east-brisbane-bikeway/kp-story-bridge-tunnel-complete.jpg", "A tunnel and bikeway connection underneath the Story Bridge", "alignright", "The tunnel connects to the Kangaroo Point Green Bridge" "alignright" %}

 When the [Kangaroo Point](/brisbane-city/kangaroo-point-bridge) is finished later in 2024, you will be able to ride straight from the CBD to Norman Park via a tunnel under the Story Bridge.